-Trains from Turin to Florence travel more than 285 miles (486 km), passing through Bologna and Milan along the way, but that same trip would take at least two hours longer by car than by train.
-Additionally, taking the train means not having to navigate or stop for fuel.
-It’s really the most cost-effective solution.
+Trains from Turin to Florence travel more than 285 miles (486 km), passing through Bologna and Milan along the way.
+This same trip would take at least two hours longer if you chose to drive rather than take the train.
+Other than saving on travel time, taking the train is also a cost effective solution, and saves you the troubles of renting a car and driving the distance yourself.

 Frequent Trains from Turin to Florence

-The high-speed Alta Velocità (AV) trains operated by Trenitalia connect Turin’s Porta Nuova station with Florence’s Santa Maria Novella station, departing Turin 1-2 times per hour in the mornings and once per hour in the afternoons of most weekdays.
+Thr high-speed train connects Turin’s Porta Nuova station with Florence’s Santa Maria Novella station, departing Turin 1-2 times per hour in the mornings and once per hour in the afternoons of most weekdays.

-There are also InterCity and Regionale trains making this trip, typically with a transfer en route.
+There are also InterCity and Regionale trains making this trip, typically with a transfer along the way.
 In total, there are 33 trains leaving Turin for Florence each day, with the first departing Turin at 5:50 a.m. and the last at 7:10 p.m.
-The fastest option, the AV trains, make the trip in less than three hours.
+The fastest option is the AV train, which can make the trip in less than three hours.
 Tickets for this route range from $46-81.

 Italo trains depart from Turin’s Porta Nuova and Porta Susa stations bound for Florence’s Santa Maria Novella station 5 times per day.
 The journey takes 3 hours.